nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Implementation

-1. The user will supply the name of the group, and the indexes that will be added into said group.
+1. The user will supply the name of the group, and the indexes that will be added to said group.
 2. `AddGroupCommand` will then get the current filtered list of Persons to get all the persons with the associated indexes.
 3. `AddGroupCommand` will then check if the group already exists.
 If it does not, a new group is added.
 4. All the specified persons' names will now be inserted into the group and display the list of persons in the group.